ygombo/ygombo.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        The goal of my research is to enable seamless cooperation among robots in multi agent systems.
-I studied a new decentralized control approach called delayed self-reinforcement (DSR), which uses information that each robot already has to help them move more cohesively, without requiring extra communication.
+        My research focuses on enabling seamless cooperation among robots in multi-agent systems.
+I investigated a novel decentralized control approach called Delayed Self-Reinforcement (DSR).
+This method allows robots to achieve greater cohesion by leveraging their existing onboard information, thus reducing the need for additional communication.

-        Read in more details in one of my publications 😃
+        You can find more details in my publications. 😃

     design:
       columns: '1'